emma-gl/HelloWorld/README.md

  This program acts as a test/starting code for the porfolio.

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}
+Below is a video demonstration of the program:

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment

 {Describe the tools that you used to develop the software}
+- Visual Studio Code
+- Git

 {Describe the programming language that you used}
+- Python 3.10.4

 # Useful Websites